butter-network/butter/pres.md

 ---
 <!-- .slide: style="text-align: left;" -->
-### Part 3: How we got here? (project management)
+### Part 3: How we got here? <!-- (project management) -->

 - The path
 - Unforeseen problems
 - What's to come...

 ---

-## Part 1: Overview
+## Part 1: An overview of the project

 ---
 ### What is Butter?

 Butter is a networking stack and framework for building decentralised applications (dapps).

 Note:
 What does that mean?...
 What makes it a framework is because it is composed of a collection of modular packages that you can piece together to handle the networking behaviour of your application You simply define your overlay network (or use the default one) and describe the processing you want the nodes of your application to do, the rest is handled by the framework

 ---
 ![](distributedSystemsTaxonomy.png)

 Note:
 In the taxonomy of distributed systems, it lies here...
 Why unstructured p2p?...
+Despite the benefits of a decentralised approach, the majority of popular P2P networks include structured elements such as lookup tables, super-peers or DHTs(Distributed Hash Tables).
+These are introduced primarily to improve network performance by reducing message complexity.
+However, this then reintroduces some primary pitfalls of the client-server model.
+Therefore, the implementation of an entirely unstructured P2P network service designed for information availability and fault tolerance can have significant benefits.

 ---
 ### Motivations

 - Lack of confidence in cloud services
 - Fascinated by the idea of detaching information from infrastructure
 - Interested in designing systems that reflect how people deal with information in the real world (i.e. probabilistic vs. deterministic)
+- Finding a new way of interacting with information on the internet (new way of monetising)

 ---
 <!-- .slide: style="text-align: left;" -->
-### Related projects
+### Related works

 - [libp2p.io](https://libp2p.io/)
 - [Gnutella](https://www.gnu.org/philosophy/gnutella.en.html)
 - [BitTorrent](https://www.bittorrent.com/)

 *(really only libp2p applies directly)
+Note:
+While Gnutella and BitTorrent are both decentralised peer-to-peer systems, they are the system as opposed to the framework
+They have way less functionality and are fit for one purpose

 ---
 <!-- .slide: style="text-align: left;" -->
 ### Demo

 - Building an echo dapp from scratch
 - Wiki dapp

-The project GitHub page [github.com/a-shine/butter](https://github.com/a-shine/butter) includes examples to look at too!
+The project GitHub page [github.com/a-shine/butter](https://github.com/a-shine/butter) includes examples too

 Note:
 Here's one I made earlier...

 ---
 ## Part 2: Getting technical

 ---
 ### Introducing the problems

 - **Peer discovery** (cold start problem)